I Modi: Erotic Renaissance paintings in the 15th and 16th century

 In around 1500 Jacopo de' Barbari created the painting the Naked Lovers that shows an erotic scene between two standing naked figures.
 In the first third of the 16th century Bernard van Orley created the painting Neptune and Nymph that shows sex between a Nymph and Neptune.

 In the Schifanoia Palace in Ferrara, there is a hall titled the Hall of the Months and in this hall there is a fresco cycle described as "...a sort of large calendar" that combines scenes of ancient mythology with astrological scenes.
 One of these frescos titled the Allegory of April shows an erotic scene in the lower left hand corner.
 The frescos were created by Francesco del Cossa, Ercole de’ Roberti and Gherardo di Andrea Fiorini in around 1469.

 In around 1470 the oil painting Love spell was created that shows a nude female inside a room dropping water into a chest that contains a large heart.
-At the rear of the room a second person is entering and is vieweing the scene from a doorway.
+At the rear of the room a second person is entering and is viewing the scene from a doorway.
 The painting is by an unknown lower Rhenish artist.

 Naked lovers, Jacopo de' Barbari.
 Oil on poplar panel.
 State Museums, Berlin.
 Around 1500.

 Neptune and Nymph.
 Bernard van Orley.
 Oil on panel.
 Private collection.
 First third of the 16th century.